stephenakwaowo/MLB-Hitters-GMM-Clustering-2023/README.md

 ### Project Overview
-This project utilizes advanced data science techniques to analyze and cluster MLB hitters based on their performance in the 2023 season.
+This project utilizes advanced statistical and machine learning techniques to analyze and cluster MLB hitters based on their performance in the 2023 season.
 The goal is to uncover distinct patterns and groupings that transcend traditional statistical analysis, offering new insights into player performance.

 ### Methodology
-**1. Dimensionality Reduction:** Implemented PCA to reduce feature space, retaining significant variance, followed by t-SNE for intuitive low-dimensional visualization.
+**1. Sequential Dimensionality Reduction:** Employed an approach to first reduce dimensionality with PCA, ensuring minimal loss of significant variance, followed by t-SNE for more nuanced visualization of high-dimensional data in a low-dimensional space.

 **2. Clustering:** Applied Gaussian Mixture Models (GMM) to discover latent player groupings, with flexibility to account for multi-cluster memberships.